 Addressing On-The-Job Injuries as an Independent Contractor

-In traditional nine-to-five jobs, workers’ compensation represents an essential part of the employee-employer relationship that supports injured workers and businesses alike.
-Employees have job security and apt time to recover from their injuries, but if you’re an independent contractor, what do you do when you have a work injury?
+In traditional employment, workers’ compensation represents an essential part of the employee-employer relationship that protects injured workers and businesses alike.
+Employees have job security and time to recover from their injuries, but if you’re an independent contractor, what do you do when you have a work injury?

-Even traditional employees wait around for the insurance company’s decision on a claim, which may take up to 21 days to rule in favor of providing worker’s compensation or not.
-If you talk to an attorney, you’d proceed with a prosecution of your case to get your benefits started or a defense when benefits have been initiated, but something’s off.
+Even traditional employees wait for the insurance company’s decision on a claim, which may take up to 21 days to rule in favor of providing workers’ compensation or not.

 Whether you provide your own insurance or not, you need to schedule a consultation with an attorney before out-of-pocket expenses pile too high.